Bassline (music genre): 4x4

-Towards the end of the 2000s, a new wave of younger Yorkshire-based producers such as TS7, Service Crew, Danny Bond and others, coupled with the rise of digital audio workstations, reduced the use of drum machine samples and old sampled bass lines, which took bassline along a different path.
-This style started to be called '4x4', moving further away from the original speed garage sound, but still retaining the core elements such as the warping bass and female vocals.
-In general, bassline as a whole remained fairly underground and was mostly only popular in the North and Midlands, and releases often never went beyond a 12" vinyl EP, or obscure CD mixes or compilations.
+Towards the end of the 2000s, a new wave of younger, Yorkshire-based producers such as TS7, Service Crew, Danny Bond and others, coupled with the rise of digital audio workstations, reduced the use of drum machine samples and old sampled bass lines, which took bassline along a different path.
+This style started to be called 4x4, moving further away from the original speed garage sound, but still retaining the core elements such as the warping bass and female vocals.

+In general, bassline remained fairly underground and was mostly only popular in the North and Midlands, and releases often never went beyond a 12" vinyl EP, or obscure CD mixes and compilations.
+Eventually, 4x4 gained popularity in the pop charts, ostensibly because it appealed across genders, while grime and dubstep drew predominantly male followings at the time.